fouliex/SelfDrivingCarBehavioralCloning/README.md

 #### Adam Optimizer
 Adam is an optimization algorithm that is use to update the weights iteratively based of the training data.

+### Creation of the Training Set & Training Process
+To collect as much data as possible I drove the car around the track for a total of 10 laps.
+After collecting the data/myData the following information is created under data
+1. IMG folder - this folder contains all driving frames
+2. driving_log.csv - each row in this sheet correlates the image with the steering angle, throttle, brake and speed of the car.

 ### Dependencies
 This lab requires: